ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

    9772     172     168   10112    2780 cortexm0.elf
 ```

-As you can see, blinky takse 2384 bytes more than minimal program.
+As you can see, blinky takes 2384 bytes more than minimal program.
 There are still 6272 bytes left for more code.

-Lets see how it works:
+Let's see if it works:

 ```
 $ openocd -d0 -f interface/stlink.cfg -f target/stm32f0x.cfg -c 'init; reset init; program cortexm0.elf; reset run; exit'